 Skye and Mike Peterson start out thinking they're in a classic Superhero Origin Story, with Mike as the hero and Skye as his chronicler/spunky girl sidekick.
 In actuality, Mike's a lab rat for experimental weapons technology that's affecting his sanity and could kill him at any moment.
 Meanwhile self-important Hacktivist Skye learns that the evil secret government organization she's been working hard to expose aren't really the bad guys, and ends up joining forces with them.

 Grant Ward sees himself as The Lancer to a hard-but-fair mentor who is his surrogate father.
 Garrett was actually a dangerously unstable rogue agent, who only sees people as tools he can use to prolong his life and get his revenge on the people he believes betrayed him, and turned the young impressionable Ward into his secret weapon in the guise of giving his life purpose.
 Come Season Two, Ward seems to think he's a Noble Demon on a road to redemption...oblivious to the fact that nobody wants to forgive him for what he's done.
+In Season 3, Ward takes on leadership of Hydra, seemingly to become a Well-Intentioned Extremist but in reality a Terrorist Withouta Cause.

 Glenn Talbot thinks he's a Lawful Good defender of freedom, looking to root out HYDRA wherever they're hiding.
 In actuality he's a Knight Templar who alienates the people who could actually help him with that because he's convinced they're guilty by association.